xhajnal/DiPS/README.md

 * `direct_param_synth` creates commands to be used for "direct" constrain solving using PRISM and Storm without deriving rational functions.
 * `analysis` employs parameter space refinement using z3 solver or interval arithmetic to solve computed constraints

 to follow workflow of the paper [[1]](#one) just run the notebooks in this order.
-The documentation and the source code of the used functions is in `mpm\src`.
+The documentation and the source code of the used functions is in `MyDiPS\src`.
 When you are familiar with the notebooks, try your input files or even adapt the notebooks.